-When comparing vehicle technologies to national crash rates, some best practices may help facilitate evaluations.
+When comparing crash rates among different vehicles with different driver demographic and usage patterns, some best practices may help facilitate evaluations.
 Anonymized driver or owner demographics may be used to isolate safety impacts, as highly educated middle-aged drivers are both more likely to purchase luxury cars and simultaneously crash at lower rates than the overall population.
 Similarly, specific details regarding built-in restrictions on when vehicle technologies can and cannot be used allows researchers to better design baseline metrics that match the technology's operational design domain.
 Manufacturers should record additional anonymized data on vehicle driving environments, rates of usage of automation modes, and details on when and where the modes are used.
 Selective sampling of short segments of vehicle trips could be used to develop statistics on baseline behavior to compare against crash records.